-It is said of art that “I know it when I see it”.
-Much the same can be said of poorly calibrated displays.
-We know them when we see them and with the explosion of digital signage upon the advertising scene, we are seeing poorly adjusted displays everywhere and in every nook and cranny that we go near.
-There is an undeniable and growing need to address this “Joseph’s coat” of poor images and the Digital Signage Display Expert (DSDE) program comes to the rescue and fills that requirement.
-The DSDE is the industry’s only comprehensive training program designed exclusively for digital signage displays and calibration.
-The DSDE program addresses the subject of displays as a key component in a digital signage system and teaches how to properly calibrate them.
-The program recognizes that the displays are the “windows to the world” representing the digital signage message and that accuracy in transmitting images is directly related to impact and the effectiveness of the entire digital signage system.
+It is easy to notice a poorly calibrated display… and with the explosion of digital signage, we are seeing them everywhere.
+There is a growing need to address proper display selection and image quality, and the Digital Signage Display Expert (DSDE) program comes to the rescue.
+The DSDE is the industry’s only comprehensive training program designed to address the subject of displays as a key component in a digital signage system and teaches how to properly calibrate them.
+The program recognizes that accuracy in transmitting images is directly related to impact and the effectiveness of the entire digital signage system.

-The mandate of the DSDE program is for the attendees to understand each display technology and the key elements that can be adjusted/calibrated in concert with one another and relative to the environment in which the displays exist.
-By adopting calibration standards and understanding the methodologies involved in the calibration process, we can address an infinite number of applications and environments and never have the need to settle for a poor, mediocre or inaccurate image onscreen.
+The mandate of the DSDE program is for the attendees to understand each type of display technology, how they operate, and how they are impacted by the environment.
+By adopting calibration standards and understanding the methodologies involved in the calibration process, we can avoid having to settle for a poor, mediocre or inaccurate image onscreen.

-The DSDE program covers the science of color, light and the human eye to see how and what we actually see.
-We are all inundated with display specifications and we are supposed to use those as the basis for display selection but….Are the specifications accurate and just what do they mean and finally, how do they affect what we see on the screen.
-These are critical questions that beg for answers and the DSDE responds.
+The DSDE program covers the science of color, light and the human eye to understand how and what we see.
+We are all inundated with display specifications and we are supposed to use those as the basis for display selection but… are the specifications accurate, what do they mean, and how do they affect what we see on the screen.
+These are critical questions that the DSDE answers.

 Understanding that there are different levels of digital signage applications and systems the DSDE provides two levels of calibration that can be employed.
-The first level is Calibration 101 a basic calibration especially useful for standalone displays.
+The first level is Calibration 101 -a basic calibration usable in any situation.
 It is a step by step process that does not require expensive test equipment.
-The next level of calibration is Advanced Calibration and this involves instrumentation and meters to measure exactly where you are.
-This is used in critical applications where the image must look as close as possible to the content being displayed.
-It is also use for video walls and display matching.
+The next level of calibration is Advanced Calibration – this involves instrumentation to measure display output exactly.
+This is used in applications where the image must look as close as possible to the content being displayed.
+It is also used for video walls and display matching.

-The DSDE provides the information to understand the entire calibration process and also the “back story” of why you do what you do in display calibration.
+The DSDE provides the information to understand the entire calibration process and why you do what you do.
 By understanding the entirety of the process and employing the skills taught in the DSDE, you become part of an elite group of technicians who can really make a common display into that “perfect picture”.

 - Why Calibration?